LGBTQ+ PROGRAM

 For more information on specific events or timeframe, please contact the Program Facilitator.

-LGBTQ+ Student Orientation is held twice a year: once in last week of January for the spring semester; and once in the last week of August for the fall semester.
-At the orientation, students will be provided information on resources on campus for LGBTQ+ students, including the LGBTQ+ Program and the P.R.I.D.E.
+LGBTQ+ Student Orientation is held twice a year: once in January for the spring semester; and once in August for the fall semester.
+At the orientation, students are provided information on resources and services on campus for LGBTQ+ students, including the LGBTQ+ Program and the P.R.I.D.E.
 Scholars Success Program.
-Additionally, there is time designated for attendees interested P.R.I.D.E.
-Scholars to ask questions and fill out an application on site.

 The LGBTQ+ Student Orientation includes information pertaining to programmatic advocacy and referral processes on campus and more: